 Vocal Coaching or Instruction with Michael Goodrich (Optional, Paid)

 Michael Goodrich teaches private voice at The Songwriting School of Los Angeles Wednesday - Saturday and can be booked as available for private half-hour, hour, and longer sessions, or to accompany you in the studio for your recording.
-Our students are able to work with him through a special arrangement at a reduced rate of $150/hr or $80/half hour.
+Our students are able to work with him through a special arrangement at a reduced rate.
+Please call 818-848-7664 to discuss.
 He is one of LA’s most respected vocal coaches (clients ranging from Mike Myers to Dakota Fanning to David Hasselhoff); we are proud to be able to offer our community this resource.

 After You Record...